 Via Google Calendar, you have the ability to book a meeting room.
 Everyone gets a link to an online meeting if they follow along remotely, and those who are in the office get a location where they are expected.

 Everybody knows Slack, right?
-It’s an internal tool used for communication, a place where you can ask your colleagues questions but there's also room for fun.
-For example, we host a Slack Café every Thursday.
+It’s an internal tool used for communication, a place where you can ask your colleagues questions, but there's also room for fun.
+For example, we have a channel, 'random.'
 This is where we make time to give each other updates, make jokes, share some #kudos,...

 The downsides of hybrid working